-20 Facts about 35th President John F. Kennedy
+20 Facts about the 35th President of the United States

 By: Legacy Staff